gopheracademy/gopheracademy-web/content/advent-2018/split-data-with-cdc.md

 [restic](https://restic.net), which is written in Go.
 When a (possible large) file is read, the program needs to save the data somewhere so that it can be restored later.
-I think it is a good idea to split files into smaller parts, which are more manageable for a program and it allows detecting and efficiently handling small changes in big files, like virtual machine images.
+I think it is a good idea to split files into smaller parts, which are more manageable for a program.
+It also allows detecting and efficiently handling small changes in big files, like virtual machine images.
 Once such a part of a file is saved, it can be referenced when the same data is contained in different files, so restic de-duplicates the data it reads.
 The parts are